OctopusDeploy/docs/docs/key-concepts/projects/channels.md

 ![](/docs/images/3048999/3278463.png)

-Selecting the Channel will cause the Release to use the Lifecycle associated with the Channel (or the Project default, if the Channel does not have a Lifecycle).
-It will also cause the Deployment Process and Variables to be modified as specified above.
+Selecting the Channel will cause the Release to use the Lifecycle associated with the Channel (or the Project default, if the Channel does not have a Lifecycle). Â It will also cause the Deployment Process and Variables to be modified as specified above.

-The package list allows you to select the version of each package involved in the deployment.
-The *latest* column displays the latest packages that match the version rules defined for the Channel (see [version rules](/docs/home/key-concepts/projects/channels.md) for more information).
+The package list allows you to select the version of each package involved in the deployment. Â The *latest*Â column displays the latest packages that match the version rules defined for the Channel (seeÂ [version rules](/docs/home/key-concepts/projects/channels.md) for more information).

 ### Using Build Server Extensions or Octo.exe

-When using one of the [build server extensions](http://docs.octopusdeploy.com/display/OD2/API+and+Integration) or [octo.exe](/docs/home/api-and-integration/octo.exe-command-line/creating-releases.md) to create releases, you can either let Octopus automatically choose the correct Channel for your Release (this is the default behaviour), or choose a specific Channel yourself.
+When using one of theÂ [build server extensions](http://docs.octopusdeploy.com/display/OD2/API+and+Integration) orÂ [octo.exe](/docs/home/api-and-integration/octo.exe-command-line/creating-releases.md) to create releases, you can either let Octopus automatically choose the correct Channel for your Release (this is the default behaviour), or choose a specific Channel yourself.

 ### Automatic Release Creation